louridas/hadoop-shortest-paths/README.md

 ## Mapper

-The mapper, like the reducer, is called multiple times until the algorithm finds the solution.
+The mapper, ['ShortestPathsMapper'](ShortestPathsMapper), like the reducer, is called multiple times until the algorithm finds the solution.
 The mapper outputs two different kinds of records:
   * Records that describe the graph itself.
   * Records that describe, from each node, the path and the distance to its neighbours.